-Save SF Bike is proud of our slate of seven candidates who are running for the SF Bike Coalition Board of Directors.
-All seven are committed to our platform to keep the Bike Coalition democratic and reinvigorate this great organization.
-Voting will be November 15 through December 30, 2015.
-You must be an SFBC member by November 15 to be eligible to vote.
+Save SF Bike is proud to endorse the following candidates who are running for the San Francisco Bicycle Coalition (SFBC) Board of Directors.
+Voting will be November 14 through December 4, 2016.
+You must be an SFBC member by November 4 to be eligible to vote.

 - Jeremy Pollock – Legislative Aide to San Francisco Supervisor John Avalos

 - Jiro Yamamoto – San Francisco Firefighter, SFBC member for 17 years

 Chema Hernández Gil became the SF Bicycle Coalition’s first Community Organizer in 2012.
 During his time on staff, he founded the community bike build program and led many of SFBC’s top priority infrastructure campaigns.
 He is currently the Political Coordinator for SF Rising, a powerful alliance of community groups dedicated to building the political power of the city’s working-class communities of color.